brayan15/rickandmorty/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn lint`

+Runs Eslint in src folder and show errors in terminal, ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs

+### `yarn format`

+Runs prettier

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**